MakeSchool-Tutorials/Node-Gif-Search/P00-Your-Node-Environment/content.md

 JavaScript only ran in the browser until Google invented the V8 Engine and Ryan Dahl used the V8 Engine to create a JavaScript based server in 2009.

 Now Node is a fast growing and popular web server.
-And now you get to learn how to use it to build a simple gif search engine using the Giphy API.
+And now you get to learn how to use it to build a simple gif search engine using the Tenor API.

-If you haven't been to [Giphy](https://giphy.com) before, head over to their website now to see how it works.
+If you haven't been to [Tenor](https://tenor.com) before, head over to their website now to see how it works.

 # Setting Up Your Node Environment with Package Managers